Liberontissauri/TimeZi/README.md

 # TimeZi
-A schedule command line app written in python
+A calendar command line based app written in python